 Not all safaris take place whilst in a closed vehicle.
 Sometimes you might be on foot or trekking, or in an open top vehicle.
 In these situations, even when visiting a country in the dry season, there’s always a possibility of rain.

-Whilst some cameras do offer a level of weather-proofing or rain resistance, the majority are not fully waterproof.
-So having a camera rain cover to keep your gear dry like this is a good option.
+Whilst some cameras do offer a level of weather-sealing or rain resistance, the majority are not fully waterproof.
+So having a camera rain cover to keep your gear dry like this one is a good option.

 I’d also recommend having a good camera bag or backpack with a rain cover where you can put your camera in between shots.